yma17/yma17.github.io/_pages/about.md

 ## Current Work

 At the moment, I am working on two projects.
-In the **first**, I am developing a benchmark for **robustness of multimodal large language models (MLLMs) to realistic and plausible semantic perturbations** in the text and image modalities.
+In the **first**, I am developing methods to benchmark and improve the **robustness of multimodal large language models (MLLMs) to realistic and plausible semantic perturbations** in the text and image modalities.
 Specifically:
 - (1) I am working to create an extensive suite of input perturbations to enable a vigorous evaluation of MLLMs' robustness across a myriad of reasoning tasks and state-of-the-art models.
 - (2) I am looking to develop techniques to make MLLMs more robust to such perturbations.